-- That the applicant's objects must clearly identify its beneficiaries and be supported by the actual criteria that will be used to select beneficiaries, and how services will be provided to these persons; and - That where the beneficiary class is only identified by a group, e.g. Aboriginals or refugees, the members of which contain a high proportion of poor individuals, the charity may qualify for registration if: - it amends its objects to refer, for example, to "low-income Aboriginals" or "needy refugees," and; - it provides documentary evidence (for example, the provisions in its operating agreement with a government housing agency that specify tenant selection criteria) that it serves an appropriate beneficiary class.
+- Where the beneficiary class is only identified by a group, e.g. Aboriginals or refugees, the members of which contain a high proportion of poor individuals, the charity may qualify for registration if: - it amends its objects to refer, for example, to "low-income Aboriginals" or "needy refugees," and; - it provides documentary evidence (for example, the provisions in its operating agreement with a government housing agency that specify tenant selection criteria) that it serves an appropriate beneficiary class.

-CCRA also provides two examples of acceptable main objects, namely:
+CRA also provides two examples of acceptable main objects, namely: